 - are scheduled to have a procedure, such as elective surgery, that means you will have an anaesthetic during the time you are in the study

-- have had a donor stem cell or bone marrow transplant (an allogeneic transplant)
+- have had a donor cell or organ transplant (an allogeneic transplant)

 - have an active autoimmune disease